sachinsu/sachinsu.github.io/work_journal/software.md

             - Queue pub/sub broker - Pull-style, queue based transfer of  jobs (RabbitMQ)
             - Event Stream engine - Partitioned, high volume, sequential recording and unlimited pull style re-reads of event streams. (kafka, pulsar)
             - Event stream aggregator - Stateful processing of event streams yielding event streams (Apache samza, apache flink)

+- New Techniques in Browser,
+    - For Server-sent events,
+        - The EventSource interface is web content's interface to server-sent events.
+An EventSource instance opens a persistent connection to an HTTP server, which sends events in text/event-stream format.
+The connection remains open until closed by calling EventSource.close().
+        - Unlike WebSockets, server-sent events are unidirectional; that is, data messages are delivered in one direction, from the server to the client (such as a user's web browser).
+That makes them an excellent choice when there's no need to send data from the client to the server in message form.
+For example, EventSource is a useful approach for handling things like social media status updates, news feeds, or delivering data into a client-side storage mechanism like IndexedDB or web storage.
+        - Example of Public API using this technique - https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams